-The University Center Capital Campaign reported commitments totaling \$4.1 million to build a permanent home for the center, putting it nearly halfway to its \$10 million goal.
-The University Center allows residents to earn advanced degrees from a collection of public and private universities without having to commute to distant campuses outside the area.
+The University Center Capital

+Campaign reported commitments totaling \$4.1 million to build a permanent home, putting it nearly halfway to its \$10 million goal.
+The University Center allows residents to earn advanced degrees from universities without having to commute to distant campuses outside the area.